linktohack/helm-stack/README.md

 While the inter-container communication is enabled in `swarm` either by `network` or `link`, in `k8s` if you have more than one service and they need to communicate together, you will need to expose the ports explicitly by `--set services.XXX.expose={YYYY}`

 # Features (complete)
-The chart is quite features complete and I was able to deploy complex stacks with it including `traefik` and `kubernetes-dashboard`.
+The chart is features complete and I was able to deploy complex stacks with it including `traefik` and `kubernetes-dashboard`.
 In all cases, there is a mechanism to override the generated manifests with full possibilities of `k8s` API (see below.)

-Acceptable configurations can be found in the [test](./docker-compose-redmine.yaml):.
+Acceptable configurations can be found in the [test](./test/docker-compose-redmine.yaml):.

 - [X] Deployment:
   - Default to `Deployment`